Prof. Andrea Evers, PhD

-Andrea Evers received several grants for her research from the European Research Council (ERC Proof of Concept grant & ERC-consolidator grant), the Netherlands Organization for Scientific Research (NWO VENI and VIDI grants).
+Andrea Evers received several grants for her research from the European Research Council (ERC Proof of Concept grant & ERC-consolidator grant), the Netherlands Organization for Scientific Research (NWO VENI, VIDI and VICI grants).
 She is a member of the Young Academy (De Jonge Akademie) of the KNAW (Royal Netherlands Academy of Arts and Sciences).
 She is also a registered clinical psychologist (BIG) and cognitive behavioural therapist (VCGT).

 Therapist training and certificates (selection)

 - Registration supervisor cognitive-behaviour therapy (2009, 2014) and cognitive-behaviour therapist (2004)